Orthopedic Shoes and Footwear Modifications

 Heel-To-Toe Rocker Sole: this modification helps with a natural heel-to-toe gait and helps with propulsion at toe-off.
 This modification will help replace lost motion at the ankle joint, and would be useful for patients with ankle arthritis and those who underwent ankle fusion surgery.

 Forefoot Rocker Sole: this modification helps to unload the forefoot by reducing first ray dorsiflexion and pressure during toe-off.
 This is very useful for patients with arthritic conditions of the big toe such as Hallux Limitus, Hallux Rigidus, patients who have toe fusions, underwent bunion surgery, or who have forefoot ulcers.

 Shoe Stretch: a simple modification where the shoe material is stretched in areas where there is a bony prominence that is rubbing against it.
 A metal ball and socket clamp is placed in the area needed to be stretched and is generally left on for a day or more.
 This is useful for patients with bunions, bunionettes, and hammertoe to help alleviate pressure against those joints.

 Balloon Patch: this modification is similar to the shoe stretch modification in alleviating pressure points.
 To accommodate the areas of pressure, a hole is cut in the shoe over the bony prominence and a soft patch is fastened over the hole.

 External Shoe Lift/Extension: this modification is done for patients with structural leg length differences where one leg is longer or shorter than the other.
 Extra material is added to the outer sole of the shoe with the shorter leg.
-This can be useful for those with scoliosis, leg, back, hip, and shoulder pain.
+This can be useful for those with scoliosis, leg, back, hip, and/or shoulder pain.

 If you think you may benefit from orthopedic shoes and footwear modifications, please make an appointment to see if these will help you get back on your feet!